"Crossovers"

 In 1995,

 for the 1st time, more PCs were sold than television sets.
 This implied at the time that the “set-top box” for home delivery of interactive multimedia would be a dead-end technology.
-However, the post-2004 growth of HDTV sets may uncross this crossover.
+However, the post-2004 growth of HDTV sets uncrossed this crossover.

 Around 2000,